When parents begin the wondrous journey of raising a child, they must grapple with several preconceived notions.

 But it would also be naïve to ever suggest that a child’s struggles have no impact on the parents.
 As much as Chiles v.
 Salazar is about the kids, it also needs to be said that these anti-free speech laws undermine parental rights.

-As any parent can tell you, nothing is more important when it comes to your kids than health, which includes mental well-being.
-Mental struggles can be an incredibly sensitive issue for both parent and child, and they should both be given the time and space to work through it as a family.
+As any parent can tell you, nothing is more important when it comes to your kids than their well-being, which includes their mental peace.
+Struggles with identity can be an incredibly sensitive issue for both parent and child, and they should both be given the time and space to work through it as a family.

-Nowhere in that equation does big government fit in, especially if that “help” means taking away desired counseling conversations from your child.
+Nowhere in that equation does big government fit in, especially if that “help” means taking away desired counseling options from your child.

 Parents must remain vigilant

-As mentioned above, Colorado is hardly the only state to adopt similar laws, where the government has enacted counseling censorship under the guise of compassion.
-Kaley Chiles’ situation is not some one-off instance.
+As mentioned above, Colorado is hardly the only state to adopt similar laws, where the government has enacted counseling censorship.
+Thankfully, Kaley’s win at the Supreme Court has established a critical precedent that will help parents and counselors in these other localities.

-These laws have no place when it comes to how parents raise their children.
-They have no role in superseding the goals of a child that is willing, wants counseling, and wants to regain comfort with their sex.
+Censorship laws like Colorado’s have no place in telling parents which conversations their children can have.
+And they have no role in superseding the goals of a child who is willing, wants counseling, and wants to regain comfort with their sex.

 Kids need real support from their family and professionals, not pre-approved government talking points.